Blending Humor and Heartache in Fiction with Brad Barkley

 How did your collaboration with Heather Hepler come about, and how do you approach co-writing compared to solo work?

 I had mentored Heather a year or two before, and we’d stayed in touch.
 Poets play a game called “Exquisite Corpse,” where the first poet writes two lines of a poem and folds the paper to hide the first line.
 The second poet then adds two more lines, seeing only the second line of the first poet’s work.
 It continues like that—each person writing with limited knowledge of what came before.
 We played a fiction version of that after Heather said she wasn’t totally comfortable writing a first novel.
-A few chapters in, we realized what we were writing was really good and funny—the book that became Scrambled Eggs at Midnight.
+A few chapters in, we realised what we were writing was really good and funny—the book that became Scrambled Eggs at Midnight.

 As for approach, we ping-ponged chapters back and forth, used no outline, and talked on the phone if we got stuck.
 Co-authoring was a fun detour, but I didn’t want to keep doing it forever.
 Writing is a solo endeavor.
 It’s meant to be.